1600 Amphitheatre Parkway

 Mountain View, CA 94043

-I am a Software Engineer at Google.
+I am a Senior Software Engineer at Google.
 My interests span program analysis, operating systems, programming languages, and compilers.
 Here is my CV.

 My previous work has focused on developing techniques and tools for scaling thorough program analysis to real-world systems.
 Given the size and complexity of such systems, program analysis achieves scalability by exploiting their modularity, i.e., analyzing different parts of the system in isolation.
 However, each part typically depends on the rest of the system—its environment—to achieve its task.
 My core results pertain to providing environment representations for accurate and efficient analysis of systems.
 To this end, I developed techniques for effective symbolic execution of systems interacting with the operating system (Cloud9) and of programs written in high-level dynamic languages (Chef).

 Cloud9 is a symbolic execution platform for low-level system software, such as UNIX utilities, web servers, and distributed systems.
 Such systems rely on operating system calls to perform their job.
 To scalably support them in symbolic execution, Cloud9 introduces the idea of a symbolic operating system model that is split between a core set of primitives built into the engine and a full operating system interface emulated inside the symbolic runtime.
 Our approach requires as few as two primitives to support the POSIX interface: threads with synchronization and address spaces with shared memory.